xmichele/cwl-wrapper/README.md

 ##### New [maincwl.yaml](src/cwl_wrapper/assets/rules.yaml)

-The [maincwl.yaml](src/cwl_wrapper/assets/rules.yaml) is the workflow where the cwl-wrapper pastes all the user's templates creating a new cwl workflow
+The [maincwl.yaml](src/cwl_wrapper/assets/rules.yaml) is the workflow where the cwl-wrapper pastes all the user templates creating a new cwl workflow

 maincwl.yaml works with the [rules file](src/cwl_wrapper/assets/rules.yaml) where are defined the connection rules